 Finasteride pill (brand name Propecia) is one of the only two FDA approved products for hair loss treatment.
 Topical finasteride has been explored by many users to lower side effects of finasteride pill.
-This blog will discuss (1) if the topical finasteride works, (2) whether it has fewer side effects, (3) the best way to avoid side effects, (4) how to compound topical finasteride yourself, and (5), how to maximize the effects of topical finasteride.
+This blog will discuss (1) if the topical finasteride works, (2) whether it has less side effect, (3) the best way to avoid side effects, (4) how to compound topical finasteride yourself, (5) where to buy premade solution, and (6) how to make the best topical finasteride.
 Other commonly asked questions will also be discussed.

 Does Topical Finasteride Work?